kinecosystem/kin-website-docs/docs/documentation/ios-sdk.md

                              completion: @escaping GenerateTransactionCompletion)
 ```

-- `recipient` is the recipient's public address.
+- `recipient` - the recipient's public address.
-- `kin` is the amount of Kin to be sent.
+- `kin` - the amount of Kin to be sent.
-- `memo` is a UTF-8 string with 21 bytes dedicated to developer use.
-Developers are free to enter any information that is useful to them, for instance to specify an order number.
+- `memo` - a UTF-8 string with 21 bytes dedicated to developer use.
+Developers are free to enter any information that is useful to them, for instance, to specify an order number.
 The `appId` is automatically added to the memo field.
-- `fee` The fee in `Stroop` used if the transaction is not whitelisted.
+- `fee` - the fee in `Stroop` used if the transaction is not whitelisted.
 (1 KIN = 10E5 Stroop.)
-- `completion` callback method called with the `TransactionEnvelope` and `Error`.
+- `completion` - the callback method called with the `TransactionEnvelope` and `Error`.

-##### Send the transaction
+##### Send the Transaction

 ```swift
 func sendTransaction(_ transactionEnvelope: TransactionEnvelope,
                        completion: @escaping SendTransactionCompletion)
 ```

-- `transactionEnvelope`: The `TransactionEnvelope` object to send.
+- `transactionEnvelope` -the `TransactionEnvelope` object to send.
-- `completion`: A completion callback method with the `TransactionId` or `Error`.
+- `completion` - the completion callback method with the `TransactionId` or `Error`.

-#### Send Kin with a Whitelist transaction (Fee waived)
+#### Send Kin with a Whitelist Transaction (Fee Waived)
 The following paragraphs describe the process of whitelisting a transaction.
 If you want to skip the explanation and jump straight to a code example, see [Send Kin with a whitelist transaction](../quick-start/hi-kin-ios#send-kin-with-a-whitelist-transaction) code included in the [Hello World for iOS](../quick-start/hi-kin-ios) tutorial.

 Executing whitelisted transactions adds two steps to the process:

-- **Build** the transaction which includes the calculation of the transaction hash.
+1. **Build** the transaction, which includes the calculation of the transaction hash.
 The transaction hash is used as an ID and is necessary to query the status of the transaction.
-- Create a `WhitelistEnvelope`
+2. Create a `WhitelistEnvelope`
-- **Send** the `WhitelistEnvelope` to a whitelist service which will sign and return a new `TransactionEnvelope`.
+3. **Send** the `WhitelistEnvelope` to a whitelist service, which will sign and return a new `TransactionEnvelope`.
-- **Send** the transaction for execution on the blockchain.
+4. **Send** the transaction for execution on the blockchain.

 Here's how you create a `WhitelistEnvelope` from a `TransactionEnvelope` and Network ID: